dannywade/devnet-expert/mdt-tig/README.md

 - Check IOS-XE example here: [NETCONF dial-in example](netconf-dial-in/example_memory_oper.xml)

 ### gRPC Dial-out
+- gRPC transport is only available for configured subscriptions (IOS-XE 17.3 docs)
+- Only kvGPB encoding is supported with gRPC
 - Can be configured via CLI or NETCONF RPC message
 - Only Key-value Google Protocol Buffers (kvGPB) encoding supported with gRPC transport
 - `Cisco-IOS-XE-mdt-cfg` YANG module to configure via NETCONF